 Community Engagement Residencies

-Utilizing group dance improvisation techniques, we offer dance classes that are designed to celebrate the dancer in each of us and encourage a fully inclusive and participatory creative environment where each individual contributes his/her whole self to the group experience.
-Residency focus and duration will be determined by the collaborating organization’s needs and schedules.
-Classes and workshops can be conducted on site at the organizations’ locations….all we need is a room where we can dance and people interested in exploring movement.
+Utilizing creative group dance and improvisation techniques, we offer “Dancesequences Joyful Movement” and “Dancesequences In Motion” classes that are designed to celebrate the dancer in each of us and encourage a fully inclusive and participatory creative environment where each individual contributes their whole self to the group experience.
+Residency focus and duration are determined by the collaborating organizations’ needs and schedules.
+Classes and workshops can be conducted on site at the organizations’ locations….all we need is a space (indoors or outdoors) where we can dance and people interested in exploring movement.